DEADyaMURDAhead/pistar-stability-ceiling-model/README.md

 FPS_tuned / FPS_ref ≈ 1.5–1.9×  at β ≈ 0.35–0.45

 This corresponds to observed scaling at reduced internal resolution, with improved Π* and stabilized Ω.
+Transparency note: The 1.66×–2.53× range is not from a dataset I collected — it's synthesized from memory of multiple public hardware reviews I read online between 2021–2024.
+My own contribution is limited to personal Call of Duty observations on my PC (purchased March 4, 2026), which I used to identify the initial pattern and then formalize with AI assistance.

 ---